 Before jumping into a DIY plumbing project, understanding the essential elements of your home’s plumbing system will be incredibly helpful, even in tackling small jobs like a clogged sink.
 For instance, understanding the various components of a plumbing system and its purposes will enable you to differentiate between parts.

-While drains and pipes are relatively straightforward, other features, such as valves, work to regulate the flow of water, gas, and wastewater in the plumbing system.
-Pipe fittings, on the other hand, are connectors used to join two or more sections of pipe together and aid in creating a watertight seal.
+While drains and pipes are relatively straightforward, other features, such as valves, regulate the flow of water, gas, and wastewater in the plumbing system.
+Pipe fittings, conversely, are connectors used to join two or more sections of pipe together and aid in creating a watertight seal.

 While DIY-ing a plumbing task can seem daunting, a Forbes Q&A with a contractor on the subject notes, “Surprisingly, there are many plumbing tasks that you can accomplish yourself.
 Even a novice can save big bucks by clearing clogged drains, fixing faucets, repairing leaks under a sink, or taming uncooperative toilet issues with a few inexpensive tools.”

-And, when it comes to the tools you’ll likely need, you don’t need to have an arsenal to get the job done, either; the contractor further goes on to say, “A drain auger and a basin wrench are the only specialty tools required to get started.
+And, when it comes to the tools you’ll likely need, you don’t need an arsenal to get the job done, either; the contractor further says, “A drain auger and a basin wrench are the only specialty tools required to get started.
 The rest you need is probably already in your basic tool kit.

 An adjustable wrench, pliers, large channel lock pliers, a hacksaw, and a couple of screwdrivers will take care of most little jobs.”

-The EPA notes that common leaks in the home include worn toilet flappers, dripping faucets, and other leaking valves — all of which are often easy fixes that require only a few tools to aid significantly in saving money where water is concerned.
+The EPA notes that common leaks in the home include worn toilet flappers, dripping faucets, and other leaking valves — all of which are often easy fixes that require only a few tools to save money where water is significantly concerned.
 Through resources provided by the EPA on how to check for leaks and assess various issues (such as a step-by-step video on how to fix a leaky toilet by the Regional Water Providers Consortium), leaks aren’t the only easy plumbing fix out there.

 Nearly 20% of homeowners frequently have to deal with a clogged toilet, while only 9% are dealing with a clogged sink, according to one national survey commissioned by Mr. Rooter Plumbing, a Neighborhood company, and conducted by Google Consumer Surveys.
 With that in mind, fixing a clog — the sink or the toilet — can often be done independently.
 While tools like a plunger or drain snake can work wonderfully to unclog a drain or toilet, other solutions like drain cleaner can also come to the rescue — though using such a chemical can frequently be a mistake.

 Addressing simple plumbing issues like clogs can seem simple enough to the average DIY-er.
-However, the Family Handyman notes that using drain cleaners as a first choice can be a wrong move.
+However, the Family Handyman notes that using drain cleaners as a first choice can be wrong.
 The easiest way to take care of a kitchen or bath sink clog is to use a snake or a barbed drain cleaning tool (or remove the P-trap).

 This is primarily because using the chemical method can result in various problems down the line.
 For starters, due to the chemical/corrosive nature of such cleaners, using too much (or too often) can damage the metal traps and pipes, resulting in further plumbing issues via leaks.
-Additionally, the cleaner may not work — leaving it to remain in the tube until a professional plumber can get to it.
+Additionally, the cleaner may not work, leaving it in the tube until a professional plumber can reach it.

 However, this isn’t the only amateur mistake made regarding plumbing, as the Family Handyman further mentions overtightening connections and simply starting on a project without spare parts as two other common mistakes many tend to make.